 FCSS will provide a Student Service Specialist to support, establish, coordinate, facilitate, and maintain academic leadership, support, advocacy, and service delivery for eligible students in foster care.
-As well as lead in the planning, preparation, and analysis of the needs of Foster Youth and provide ongoing communications of the needs of foster youth students between agencies, including LEAs, Child Welfare, Juvenile Probation, and court systems.
+The specialist will also lead in the planning, preparation, and analysis of Foster Youth needs and provide ongoing communications of foster youth students' needs between agencies, including LEAs, Child Welfare, Juvenile Probation, and court systems.